Why Film in Hungary?

 Rebate for International Productions

-The Tax Rebate for International Productions (film incentive) The delivers up to 30% rebate on qualifying expenditure for projects meeting the $1 million minimum spend.
-It covers crew compensation, equipment procurement, and operational costs for features, series, and animation.
+The Tax Rebate for International Productions (film incentive) Hungary's film tax rebate delivers 30% on qualifying Hungarian expenditure—extendable to 37.5% when eligible non-Hungarian costs (up to 25% of the budget) are included.
+It covers crew compensation, equipment procurement, and operational costs for features, series, documentaries, animation, and post-production.
+The incentive has been extended through 2030.

 Eligibility and Application Process